Downlink Transmit Design for Massive MIMO LEO Satellite Communications: System Model

 \subsubsection{Doppler shifts}

-For LEO satellite channels, the Doppler shifts will be much larger compared with those in terrestrial wireless channels, due to the large relative velocity between satellite and UTs.
-For $2$ GHz carrier frequency, the Doppler shift can be $40$ kHz \cite{Ali1998DopplerLEO}.
-The Doppler shift $\nu_{k,\ell}$ for the $\ell$th path of UT $k$'s channel mainly consists of two parts \cite{Papath2001Acomparison}, i.e., $\nu_{k,\ell} = \nu_{k,\ell}^{\sat} + \nu_{k,\ell}^{\ut}$, where $\nu_{k,\ell}^{\sat}$ and $\nu_{k,\ell}^{\ut}$ are Doppler shifts relevant to the movement of satellite and UT $k$, respectively.
-The first part $\nu_{k,\ell}^{\sat}$, which is dominated in $\nu_{k,\ell}$, will be nearly identical for different paths of UT $k$'s channel, because of the high altitude of satellite \cite{Papath2001Acomparison}.
+For LEO satellite channels, the Doppler shifts will be much larger compared with those in terrestrial wireless channels, due to the large relative velocity between the satellite and the UTs.
+At the $4$ GHz carrier frequency, the Doppler shift can be $80$ kHz for an LEO satellite at an altitude of $1000$ km \cite{Ali1998DopplerLEO}.
+The Doppler shift $\nu_{k,\ell}$ for the $\ell$th path of UT $k$'s channel mainly consists of two parts \cite{Papath2001Acomparison}, i.e., $\nu_{k,\ell} = \nu_{k,\ell}^{\sat} + \nu_{k,\ell}^{\ut}$, where $\nu_{k,\ell}^{\sat}$ and $\nu_{k,\ell}^{\ut}$ are the Doppler shifts relevant to the movement of the satellite and UT $k$, respectively.
+The first part $\nu_{k,\ell}^{\sat}$ is nearly identical for different paths of UT $k$'s channel, because of the high altitude of the satellite \cite{Papath2001Acomparison}.
 Hence, $\nu_{k,\ell}^{\sat}$ can be rewritten as $\nu_{k,\ell}^{\sat} = \nu_{k}^{\sat}$ for $0\le \ell \le L_k-1$.
-The variation of $\nu_{k}^{\sat}$ with time behaves rather deterministically, and it can be estimated and compensated for at each UT.
-Specifically, $\nu_k^{\sat}$ can be expressed as $\nu_k^{\sat} = f_c (v_k/c) \cos \phi_k$ \cite{Ali1998DopplerLEO}, where $f_c$ is the carrier frequency, $c$ is the speed of light, $v_k$ is the velocity of satellite, and $\phi_k$ is the angle between satellite's forward velocity and boresight from satellite to UT $k$.
-On the other hand, the second part $\nu_{k,\ell}^{\ut}$ can be quite different for each path.
+The variation of $\nu_{k}^{\sat}$ with time behaves rather deterministically, and it can be estimated and compensated at each UT.
+Specifically, $\nu_k^{\sat}$ can be expressed as $\nu_k^{\sat} = f_c (v_k/c) \cos \phi_k$ \cite{Ali1998DopplerLEO}, where $f_c$ is the carrier frequency, $c$ is the speed of light, $v_k$ is the velocity of the satellite, and $\phi_k$ is the angle between the satellite's forward velocity and boresight from the satellite to UT $k$.
+On the other hand, the $\nu_{k,\ell}^{\ut}$'s are usually distinct for different paths.